anacreonza/image_processor/README.md

 # Archiving Scripts for Media24 images

-This PHP script processes the images downloaded from WOodwing Enterprise by a Smart Mover job.
+This PHP script processes the images downloaded from Woodwing Enterprise by a Smart Mover job.

 1. All images are copied out of the folders.
 2. TIFF, PSD and BMP images are converted to JPEG, JPEG images are unchanged.